hadeer-khaled/Red-Hat-Linux-ITI-Intake44/Lab_3/README.md

 				- /etc/bashrc (for interactive non-login shells)

 			- Individual user configuration files:
-				- ~/.bash_profile, ~/.bash_login, or ~/.profile (Bash looks for these in the order listed and executes the first one found)
+				- ~/.bash_profile, ~/.bash_login, or ~/.profile
+    				(Bash looks for these in the order listed and executes the first one found)

 				- ~/.bashrc (for interactive non-login shells)

 ### 9. Edit in your profile to display date at login and change your prompt permanently.

 ### 10. Execute the following command :
-echo \ then press enter
-What is the purpose of \ ?
+	- echo \ then press enter, What is the purpose of \ ?
+ 		The backslash (\) will scape the newline character that I get when I press Enter.
+   		It is indication that the command is not yet complete.

+	- Notice the prompt ”>” what is that?
+ 		It indicate that the shell is expecting more input to finish the command.

-Notice the prompt ”>” what is that? and how can you change it from “>” to “:”.
+ 	- how can you change it from “>” to “:”. export PS1=":"

 ### 11. Create a Bash shell alias named ls for the “ls –l” command
 	- Terminal level